nads2259/spaceeditorial/README.md

 Change these credentials after first login and regenerate the API token via Admin → Users.

+### User Roles

+- `admin` – full access, can manage other users and issues API tokens.
+- `editor` – content-focused role without API token privileges.

+Use the Admin → Users screen to set or update a user’s role.
+At least one administrator must remain in the system.

 ### Scheduled Content Sync

 - `php artisan external:sync` – sync all providers